canyonwalker: Roll to hit! (d&d)

 Is this a trap?
 TTRPG players are often suspicious (Feb 2026)

-They were sure it was the start of a trap, they just weren't sure who would attack, or from where. ...Well, Herran and Leoghnie, the two riders out front, weren't sure.
+The group sure it was the start of a trap, they just weren't sure who would attack, or from where. ...Well, Herran and Leoghnie, the two riders out front, weren't sure.
 They boffed their Spot checks.
 But they knew something was afoot, so they signaled the caravan to halt.

-Moments later the ambushers revealed themselves.
+Seconds later the ambushers revealed themselves.
 Hobgoblins stood up from the rocks and emerged from behind trees, throwing javelins and shooting arrows.

 One hobgoblin by itself isn't much, in D&D terms...
 (Mar 2026)